Direct applications to Deakin for Trimester 1 2020 close 23 February 2020

 Students will complete a research project in one of the three following options:

-- a one credit point unit in research methods (qualitative or quantitative), and a four credit point research project developed in consultation with a supervisor from the relevant discipline.
+- a 1 credit point unit in research methods (qualitative or quantitative), and a 4 credit point research project developed in consultation with a supervisor from the relevant discipline.

 - Graduate Certificate of International Relations (A503)